PX4/PX4-Devguide/simulation-gazebo.md

 make posix_sitl_default gazebo_tailsitter
 ```

-Make sure you followed the [Installing Files and Code](http://dev.px4.io/starting-installing-mac.html) guide appropiate for your OS if you run into any errors or missing dependencies.
+Please refer to the [Installing Files and Code](http://dev.px4.io/starting-installing-mac.html) guide in case you run into any errors.

 This will bring up the PX4 shell: